den1k/subgraph/README.md

 * Values may include collections of any type

+* Empty collections will be stored rather than ignored

 * Updating the value of an attribute with a collection always replaces the entire previous value